 “He leapt with joy and yelled, ‘Yea!’”
 Laurie said.
 “We just felt taken care of.”

-In addition to celebrating the first 100 years of Children’s Medical Center in 2013, we are celebrating the fifth anniversary of Children’s Medical Center at Legacy.
+In addition to celebrating the first 100 years of Children’s Medical Center in 2013, we are celebrating the fifth anniversary of Children’s Medical Center Plano.
 Since 2008, Children’s at Legacy has provided world-class care to more than 130,000 children like Grayson Cheatham.